What causes back pain?

 Needles and injections

 While research is currently very thin on the ground, early findings on patients with chronic lower back pain suggest that botulinum toxin (Botox) can help reduce pain and improve function.
-More studies are needed.
+However, more studies are needed.

 Injection therapy involves injecting drugs into different parts of the spine, ligaments, muscles or pain-producing trigger points.
 Drugs vary, but tend to be those that reduce swelling (corticosteroids or NSAIDs) and pain (opioids or anaesthetics).
 There's no strong evidence for or against injection therapy, though there is a risk of side effects such as headaches, dizziness, temporary pain near the injection site and nausea.

-Prolotherapy consists of injections of irritating substances into ligaments in the lower spine, and has been around for over 50 years.
-However, evidence for its effectiveness is conflicting, and it seems to vary according to the substance injected and other treatments (such as spinal manipulation or exercise) given in conjunction with it.
+Prolotherapy consists of injections of irritating substances into ligaments in the lower spine, and has been around for more than 50 years.
+But evidence for its effectiveness is conflicting, and it seems to vary according to the substance injected and other treatments (such as spinal manipulation or exercise) given in conjunction with it.

 If you suffer from sudden lower back pain, keep the treatment simple at first.
-See your GP and have serious issues ruled out, take simple pain killers, preferably paracetamol, and keep active.
-If after a week or two the pain hasn't resolved, stronger pain killers may be required, while non-invasive therapies such as heat treatment and physical therapies could be tried.
+See your GP and have serious issues ruled out, take simple painkillers if necessary (preferably NSAIDs) and keep active.
+Non-invasive therapies such as heat treatment and physical therapies (massage, physio) could also be tried.
+If, after a week or two the pain hasn't resolved, see your doctor for further advice.